-Distribution: East of the Cascades crest in Washington; British Columbia south to Oregon, east to Idaho.
+Distribution: Occurring east of the Cascades crest in Washington; British Columbia to Oregon, east to western Idaho.

 Conservation Status: Not of concern

-Perennial from and taproot and short, branched woody base, up to 15 cm. high, more or less spreading-hairy and glandular throughout.
+Taprooted perennial with short-branched, woody base; stems to 15 cm. high; plants more or less spreading-hairy and glandular throughout.

 Basal leaves linear-oblanceolate to spatulate, up to 8 cm. long and 12 mm. wide, the cauline leaves reduced.